urim98/la-caravana/README.md

-# Pizza-Restaurant-HTML-Template
+# La Caravana HTML Template
-A template made for Restaurants &amp; Pizza.
+A template made for Restaurants & Pizza with valid HTML5/CSS3.